CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 • Contract terms, renewal dates, and termination provisions for key accounts

-Whether you are preparing for a transaction or anticipating a dispute, the quality and completeness of financial records determines how defensible the QoE will be.
-Counsel should work to preserve and gather:
+Whether you are preparing for a transaction, financing decision, valuation dispute, or post-closing claim, the quality and completeness of financial records determines how useful the QoE will be.
+Buyers, sellers, counsel, and lenders should work to preserve and gather:

 • General ledgers and trial balances for at least three full fiscal years